 Most of the time when I (rarely) listen back to live recordings of the band, I find myself remembering our performance as being better in my head than it actually was.
 That is not the case with this show.
 The set list, energy, performance and the right amount of risk-taking make this a show we are excited is getting released.”

 ‘Night Of The Lords’ Tracklist:

 02. Lonely One Kenobi

 05. There’s No Return From Nowhere

 06. Dance of Maya / Red

 05. Electric Mountain Majesty

 Have a listen to the first single, “Breaker,” streaming below, which is also currently offered as a free download on Bandcamp.
-We also have a full-stream of the album way below at the bottom.
-Tony Reed gave some insight on the first single:
+We also have a full stream of the album way below at the bottom.
+Tony Reed gave some insight into the first single:

 “I chose Breaker for the teaser track because it’s a ripping version.
 It came about mid-way through the set and we were really warmed up and in tune with the vibe of the room.
 In the set it came after a Mahavishnu Orchestra / King Crimson medley that, in the handful of times we’ve played it live, left the audience dumbfounded and slightly confused.
 We thought we would follow up that prog-rock exploration with our best heavy boogie number.
 We don’t always include Breaker in the set, but I’m glad we did on this night.”